AryaMoghaddam/Netflix-Clone/README.md

 ## 1. Login or Register to AstraDB and create database

-> *When creating your instance use the promotion code **ANIA200** to get 200$ of free credit allowing you about 30 million writes + 30 Million reads  + 50GB a month of monthly storage!!*

 **`ASTRADB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - sufficient to run small production workloads.

 ✅ **Step 1a:** Click the button to login or register with Datastax.
 You can use your `Github`, `Google` accounts or register with an `email`.

-_Make sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character_
+_Making sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character_

 <a href="http://dtsx.io/netflix-workshop-1"><img src="img/create_astra_db.png?raw=true" /></a>
 - <details><summary>Show me!</summary>